jon-hanson/parsecj/README.md

 ### Parser Monad

 The `retn` and `bind` combinators are slightly special as they are what make `Parser` a monad.
-The key point is that they observe the [3 monad laws](https://www.haskell.org/haskellwiki/Monad_laws):
+The key point is that they observe the three [monad laws](https://www.haskell.org/haskellwiki/Monad_laws):

 1. **Left Identity** : `retn(a).bind(f)` = `f.apply(a)`
 1. **Right Identity** : `p.bind(x -> retn(x)` = `p`